-Students pursuing a degree in the Daniels Faculty may request to withdraw without petition from a total of no more than 3.0 Full Course Equivalents (FCE) of the 20.0 FCE required for their degree, provided such a request is made by the last day of classes in the relevant term.
+Students pursuing a degree in the Daniels Faculty may request to withdraw without petition from a total of no more than 3.0 credits of the 20.0 credits required for their degree, provided such a request is made by the last day of classes in the relevant term.
 Note that such a request can only be made after the last date to drop a course without academic penalty; before this date, students can drop courses themselves on ACORN.